Is Proofreading a Good Side Hustle? (15 Reasons Why It Is)

 Before becoming a proofreader, I was a teacher.

-The proofreading skills I now possess would have undoubtedly helped me communicate more effectively at school since I often sent written notes home to the children’s parents.
+The proofreading skills I now possess would undoubtedly have helped me communicate more effectively at school, since I often sent written notes home to the children’s parents.

 I was also responsible for writing a monthly newsletter, crafting comments on report cards, and composing letters of recommendation for my students.